-How Can Reporters Ensure They’re Gathering Effective Data?
+How Can Companies Ensure They're Gathering Effective Data?

-Reporters should take into account how often data is collected and how transparent their data is to both internal and external stakeholders.
+Reporters should consider how often data is collected and how transparent their data is to internal and external stakeholders.
 Information should be accurate and usable to inform decision-making.

-Those decisions can range from investors who are reviewing your company’s risk profile to a board member reviewing the progress your company is making toward its net-zero goals.
+Those decisions can range from investors reviewing your company's risk profile to a board member reviewing your company's progress toward its net zero goals.

 Below are a few characteristics your carbon accounting data should have to be effective:

-Reporters also need to consider their data’s accessibility.
+Reporters also need to consider their data's accessibility.
 Accurate information is the first piece of the puzzle.
-Once the data is gathered, organizations need to keep it organized and up to date for a number of potential reasons, like requests from investors, updates for director reports, and decision-making to keep up with decarbonization targets.
+Once the data is gathered, organizations need to keep it organized and up to date for several potential reasons, like requests from investors, updates for director reports, and decision-making to keep up with decarbonization targets.

-What Are Common Issues Reporters Run Into With Carbon Accounting?
+What Are Common Issues Companies Run Into With Carbon Accounting?

-Reporters can have issues with understanding regulations, gathering data, and managing all the information and requests needed to report on this data.
+Companies can have issues understanding regulations, gathering data, and managing all the information and requests needed to report on this data.

 However, the calculations needed are highly complex, demanding thousands of data points from a company's operations.
 Traditional calculation methods are time-consuming and resource-intensive.

-In Boston Consulting Group’s recent Carbon Measurement Report, they found that 76% of respondents are unable to measure the full carbon footprint of their products and services.
+In Boston Consulting Group’s recent Carbon Measurement Report, they found that 76% of respondents cannot measure the full carbon footprint of their products and services.

 Below are some common issues organizations run into when diving into carbon accounting:

-Organizations can run into double-counting since some emissions may count for multiple categories.
-The GHGP alone also isn’t set up to compare two organizations to each other.
+- Organizations can run into double-counting since some emissions may count for multiple categories.
+The GHGP alone isn't set up to compare two organizations to each other.

-It’s likely to find poor data quality within some organizations since some information is difficult to accurately collect.
+- It's likely to find poor data quality within some organizations since some information is difficult to collect accurately.

-Reporters may be unclear next steps to reduce emissions since it’s not always clear what does and doesn’t create a negative emissions impact.
+- Reporters may be unclear next steps to reduce emissions since it's not always clear what does and doesn't create a negative impact.

 On a broader scale, there is also a lack of accountability for accuracy.
-Since there are many standards and different regulatory bodies, there aren’t any standard consequences for inaccurate reporting.
+Since there are many standards and different regulatory bodies, inaccurate reporting has no standard consequences.
 This system can also contribute to a lack of high-quality data from reporting organizations.